Emma-the-Analyst/CUSTOMER-CHURN-ANALYSIS-IDENTIFYING-HIGH-RISK-SEGMENTS-TO-REDUCE-REVENUE-LOSS/README.md

 Power BI - For visualization

-Excel - For documenting discovery analysis
+Excel - For documenting discovery and analysis

 ---